top of page

 Weight Bearing Protocol

-Distraction Period: External fixators carry the entire body weight during the lengthening period.
-The load carrying capacity of external fixators is very high.
-LON method patients can walk with a full weight bearing, but walking with a walker is recommended during this period due to loss of balance.
-Consolidation Period: Since the IM nail has a high load-bearing capacity, the patient can walk with a full weight bearing, but it is recommended to use a walker or crutch until the callus tissue reaches sufficient hardness (1-2 months).
+Consolidation Period: Since the solid IM nail has a high weight-bearing capacity, the patient can walk with a full weight bearing, but it is recommended to use a walker or crutch until the callus tissue reaches sufficient hardness (1-2 months).

 PRECICE Method